Coding-Priest/ppo-from-scratch/README.md

-Here is the clean, emoji-free Markdown content in a code block, ready for copy-pasting.

 # Proximal Policy Optimization (PPO) from Scratch

 A clean, modular implementation of Proximal Policy Optimization (PPO) using PyTorch.
 This project implements the PPO-Clip algorithm to solve the `Pendulum-v1` continuous control environment.